-- You're now ready to start using Container in Scan App
+- You're now ready to start using Containers in Scan App

 Adding shipments to a Container in Scan App

 Follow the steps below to add a shipment to a container in Scan App.
 The container can be an ordinary shipment in Consignor which can be pre-printed or you can create a virtual one with a name you choose.
 It will be the "parent shipment" while all the shipments added to this will act as "children".